Ticopress/audioanalysis/README.md

 Current State
 -------------

 The software is in the alpha stage of development.
+It is currently undergoing a major reorganization in package structure.

 - A nearly complete, multithreaded GUI is implemented using PyQt4
 - A model for storing and processing audio data is implemented
 - Classification of audio using Keras neural nets is implemented, including training
 - Manual classification of audio for training or testing
 - Automated clipping of classified song bouts
-- A first alpha version has been released and is being tests
+- A first alpha version has been released and is being tested

 Changelog
 -------------